eskevv/first-light/README.md

 ---
 ### Installation
 1) With Nuget Package Manager:
--this will automatically add the latest package to your project
+-automatically adds the latest package to your project
 ```
 dotnet add package firstlight
 ```